Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 ### Texts

-The user should be presented with the following text befor submitting the form.
+The user should be presented with the following text before submitting the form.

 ```md
 You are now ready to submit a notification of moving to Sogndal.